Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Plots
 -----
-We current have support for two plot types: pseudocolor and volume.
+We current have support for three plot types: pseudocolor, volume, and mesh.
-Both plots support node centered and zone centered scalar fields.
+Both plots support node centered and element centered scalar fields.
 Plots optionally consume the result of a pipeline, but if none is specified, then the plot input is the published mesh data.
 Each scene can contain one or more plots.
 The plot interface is simply: